yh0010/DBproject/README.md

 #### -------May 8th--------
 Modified:
 - dashboard.php
-- reg_post.php
+- reg_post.php (added $feedback to store fetched rows, if no rows found, then continue; without this line the code will break)

 Create new files:
 - create_question.php
-- showAns_byTopic.php
+- showAns_byTopic.php (show answer from select topic)
-- show_answer.php
+- show_answer.php (show answer from typing search)

 Update features:
 1. User can post new question